Gandaki-University/syllabus/README.md

 ## Course Description

 The course is designed to teach the principles of networking by using protocol layering of the internet and the TCP/IP protocol suite.
 The topics flow in bottom-up approach.
 The learner shall understand how bits move in physical layer before learning how programs exchange messages at application layer.
-The learner shall complete 10 quizzes, 4 assignments, and topic based problem sets.
+The learner shall complete 10 quizzes, 4 assignments, 1 semester Project, regular examinations and topic based problem sets.
 Moreover, the learner will work through Lab Assignments, Programming Assignments and Simulation Experiments throughout the course.

 ## Course Outcomes